Speciation

 Associate Professor Michael Krabbe Borregaard

-Islands are simpler laboratories for understanding the processes driving global diversity; but they are also unique systems in themselves, with a characteristic geological life cycle.
-We investigate what limits species diversity of islands of different sizes, topographical and geological complexity and climate.
+slands are simplified laboratories for understanding the processes driving global diversity, but they are also unique systems in themselves, with distinct geological life cycles.
+We investigate what promotes and limits species diversity of islands of different sizes, climates, topographies and, other geological complexities.

 Contact